-Services provided by The Center for Planning and Information Technology
+Services provided by Technology Services

 Instructional technology.
-CPIT provides instructional support and development for faculty, and advises and consults with faculty and researchers in the design, development and implementation of information technology services for teaching and research.
+Technology Services provides instructional support and development for faculty, and advises and consults with faculty and researchers in the design, development and implementation of information technology services for teaching and research.
 It supports and designs services for the use of technology in the classroom, event coverage and provides learning management system development, training and support.
 Its video production team creates, produces, and distributes digital media for teaching and learning, grant related and academic promotional purposes.